As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 I don’t always have great luck thrifting, but on this trip I just happened to find an old brass hanging light for $4.99.
 I was hoping that it would fit in the orb and felt that the price tag was worth a gamble so I brought it home.

 We took the light apart and carefully tried to fit it into the orb.
 I had my doubts but it ended up fitting!
-We took it back out, I cleaned it all up and threw a coat of spray painted on it.
+We took it back out, I cleaned it all up and threw a coat of oil rubbed bronze spray paint on it.

 I also painted the old and discolored plastic candle sleeves, with the same bronze spray paint.

 The hubs drilled a hole in the orb so that I could attach the rod to the light.

 We carefully tucked the light back into the orb and hung it up.
 It is perfect for the room, just the right scale and I love how it looked.

 I think that it’ll look great with my antique armoire and the wall planking.
 I could always knock of the rust and paint it but I’m really loving it as it is.
 Plus it only cost me a total of $24.99! 🙂

 Ok, so sometimes projects don't work out like you planned.